alexfernandez/alexfernandez.github.io/2023/climate-change-trees.md

 Almost exactly our half a trillion trees!
 Very roughly our project should be feasible.

-As we saw above, each tree trunks would have a volume of around 1.5 m³.
-All these trees would make up a cube with sides of approximately 9 km:

-    V(world) = N(world) × V(tree) ≈ 0.5 × 10^12 × 1.5 m³ = 0.75 × 10^12 m³ ≈ (9 km)³.

 ## 🎚️ Some Checks

 The climate scientist Thomas Crowther,